 This scenario might seem too harsh to make a joke but that’s exactly what you have to do.

 You need to add humor into the mix to make the situation seem lighter than it is.
-That way your brain will think it’s something you shouldn’t take that serious, allowing you to relax and think clearly.
+That way your brain will think it’s something you shouldn’t take seriously, allowing you to relax and think clearly.
 And because every social mishap is better with a little humor!

 Approach the situation with something like: